agkozak/zcomet/README.md

 ### `--no-submodules`

 By default, if a repository has submodules, `zcomet` will fetch them whenever the `load`, `fpath`, `trigger`, or `update` commands are issued.
-For example, I use [Prezto's `archive` module](https://github.com/sorin-ionescu/prezto/tree/master/modules/archive), but I don't need all of the external prompts in the `prompt` module, so I use `zcomet`'s `--no-submodules` option:
+For example, I use [Prezto's `archive` module](https://github.com/sorin-ionescu/prezto/tree/master/modules/archive), but I do not need all of the external prompts in the `prompt` module, so I use `zcomet`'s `--no-submodules` option:

     zcomet load --no-submodules sorin-ionescu/prezto modules/archive